Partnerships & Agreements

 The International Association of Marine Investigators mission is "to develop and provide high levels of training to law enforcement, insurance investigators, and other marine professionals.
 Working and training together with both public and private sectors, to combat marine theft, arson, fraud, and other criminal activity in the marine environment."

-Other organizations, board or committees that IAATI members are on and act as a liaison for IAATI:
+Other organizations, boards or committees that IAATI members are on and act as a liaison for IAATI:

 International Association of Chiefs of Police (IACP)